The PhD Degree Program in Cellular Biology and Anatomy

 The trainees from our program have moved on to pursue research careers at outstanding institutions around the world.

-To join our PhD program, students must have a baccalaureate degree from an accredited college or university, a grade point average of 3.0 on a 4.0 point scale, and a minimum verbal plus quantitative score of 300 on the Graduate Record Examination.
+To join our PhD program, students must have a baccalaureate degree from an accredited college or university, a grade point average of 3.0 on a 4.0 point scale.
+For students who have matriculated at colleges/universities in the United States we have waived the requirement for the GRE test.
+For international students our Department still requires and a minimum verbal plus quantitative score of 300 on the Graduate Record Examination.
 International students should also have minimum scores of 550 on the Test of English as a Foreign Language (TOEFL; 90/120 on the computerized TOEFL).
 Three letters of recommendation must also be provided by professors familiar with the student’s coursework or academic employment, initiative and character.

 Our PhD program includes preparation of a grant proposal for pursuing original research of distinction, conducting the research, presentations of the research in seminars and at conferences, participation in journal clubs, and writing a dissertation.
 Didactic training includes core courses in the anatomy, histology, embryology and physiology of the musculoskeletal system, body cavities and nervous system, including labs and clinical correlations.
 Students subsequently assist with one of these courses, providing them with valuable teaching experience for pursuing an academic career.
 Other courses include core and elective courses in molecular and cellular biology, genetics, biochemistry, pharmacology and statistics.
 Stipends are available for outstanding candidates.